murrahjm/jekyll-now/_posts/2018-5-14-PSFreeBurritos.md

 ]
 ```

 Yeah that's the one!
 Well all we have to do is recreate that!
 Simple right?
-Well I had a friend once that used to tell me *If you're not cheating you're not trying* so let's cheat a little!
+Well I had a friend that used to tell me "*If you're not cheating you're not trying*" so let's cheat a little!
 We're going to include a sample json file with our module and just import the contents on the sly.
 So now we have an array of objects already in the format and order that we want it in.

 ```powershell
 $formdata = get-content "$PSScriptRoot\sampleformdata.json" | convertfrom-json